Mundulea sericea

 Tree

-This plant may be a large woody shrub or a medium sized, tough Tree, usually up to 7m high but may reach 12m.
+This plant may be a large woody shrub or a medium sized, tough Tree and is usually up to 5-7m high but may reach 12m.
 The single stem has smooth young branches covered with silvery white hairs.
-The tough branches bend like a whip and are difficult to break with bare hands.
-As it ages, the pale rough and deeply furrowed Bark becomes very corky (photo 291).
-The Crown is much branched.
+Branches bend like a whip and are difficult to break with bare hands.
+The Bark is initially pale grey.
+As it ages, it becomes pale, rough and deeply furrowed.
+It becomes very corky (photo 291).
+The Crown (is the uppermost tree part of the tree and has branches, stems and leaves) is much branched.

 Leaves

-On this usually evergreen plant, the soft, shiny Leaves are up to 14cm long and have a pale green, grey or silver (due to hairs) appearance.
-They differ quite a bit, are up to 25cm long and imparipinnate (pinnately compound leaf ending in a single leaflet – photo 300).
-The alternate leaves (photo 294) have 4-11 pairs of well-spaced, opposite, or nearly so, Leaflets and the single terminal one.
-The leaflets are up to 6,5 x 2,5cm and are ovate (egg shaped), elliptic or lance shaped.
-They are widest below the middle.
-The Margin is entire (with a continuous margin, not in any way indented).
+On this usually evergreen (it may be deciduous) plant, the soft, silvery (mainly below), and delicate Leaves, are in contrast to the very rough trunk.
+They are up to 14cm long and have a pale green, grey or silver (due to a dense covering of hairs) appearance.
+They differ quite a bit and are up to 10+cm long.
+Leaves are imparipinnate (pinnately compound leaf ending in a single leaflet – photos 294 & 300).
+The alternate leaves (photo 294) have 4-11 pairs of well-spaced apart and opposite, or nearly so Leaflets (photo 294) and the single terminal one.
+The leaflets are up to 6,5 x 2,5cm (photo 300) and are ovate (egg shaped), elliptic or lance shaped.
+Margins are widest below the middle.
+The margin is entire (with a continuous margin, not in any way indented).
 The Rachis (main axis bearing flowers or leaflets) is hairy and grooved along the top (photo 292).
 Veins are sunken above and protrude below (photo 300).
-The Apex is slightly attenuate (showing a long gradual taper of base or apex).
+The Apex is slightly attenuate (showing a long gradual taper of base or apex in this case) with a usually narrowly rounded apex.
 The Base is rounded to broadly tapering.
-The Petiole (leaf stalk) is up to 3cm long.
+The hairy Petiole (leaf stalk) is up to 3cm long (photo 300).
 Stipules (basal appendage of the petiole) are small and subulate (a part that is slender and tapering to a point).
-Petiolules (stalks of leaflets – photo 292) are swollen and hairy and up to 3mm long.
+Petiolules (stalks of leaflets – photo 292) are swollen, hairy and up to 3mm long.

 Flowers